industrialdev/wicket-wordpressplugin-php/README.md

 then run composer update to get the wicket sdk

 ## Important Note
-This module is common to all installs of Wordpress using Wicket.
+This plugin is common to all installs of Wordpress using Wicket.
 There is usually, for now, a lib/wicket.php within the theme with logic specific to each client, but any code changes to this module should be able to be made to all clients that use this module.

 # Enable plugin(s)